xwmx/nb/README.md

 Items are displayed using the same format as `nb` and `nb ls`, including pinned items, with each list item linked.
-Lists are automatically paginated to fit the height the terminal window.
+Lists are automatically paginated to fit the height of the terminal window.

 `nb browse` is designed to make it easy to navigate within terminal browsers using only keyboard commands, with mouse interactions also